 MotivationsThe three big benefits for doing a KVM all in one openstack deployment is an increased in vitalization performance, reduced hardware requirements, minimizing difference between development and production.

 KVM is an efficient use of resources.
 Some vendors suggest using VirtualBox for a virtualized install.
 VirtualBox will run a nested VM with emulation.
-That means when the compute server starts an instance, it's running in software emulating a VM on the compute node.
-Modern processors have instructions to support running an VM that starts a VM on hardware.
+That means when the compute server starts an new vm instance, it's running in software emulating hardware for the VM on the compute node.
+Modern processors have instructions to support running an VM that started a VM on hardware.
 This feature makes it viable to do useful work with a virtualized openstack install.
 Based on VirtualBox feature request that has been open for many years, it's safe to conclude that waiting for VirtualBox to get nested virtualization is not an option.
 It's my option that VirtualBox install of openstack stops being useful when the install is complete.

 Developing applications on Openstack with out the need for a stack of computers is more efficient.
 Running a minimal stack of four computers (Fuel, controller, two compute), a switch and some type of NAT device(s) all on physical devices is expensive to purchase, takes lots of space, consumes lots of electricity, requires cooling, and is time consuming to install and operate.
 This is alot of overhead for a proof of concept or for a one person development environment.